cyberphone/doc/payments/review-secure-payment-confirmation.md

-Since such a proposal would obviously create friction, W3C adopted the system developed by Google and Stripe (*which has virtually nothing in common with Apple Pay*), more or less "as is", without investigating if there possibly could be alternative roads to similar goals.
+Since such a proposal would obviously create friction, W3C adopted the system developed by Google and Stripe (*which has virtually nothing in common with Apple Pay*), more or less "as is", without further ado.

 ## Business Proposal or Standardization Effort?
 The participant list in https://www.w3.org/2021/07/26-wpwg-spc-minutes